Code Curmudgeon

 • CWE Top 25 2019 and On the Cusp

-• Why Do You Hate Unit Testing
+• Why Does Everyone Hate Unit Testing

 • How is Open Source Different Than Legacy Code